KLab/AAAI-23.6040/README.md

 # GenéLive!
 Generating Rhythm Actions in Love Live!

-This repository provides the source code and pre-trained models to reproduce the datasets and results in our paper titled "GenéLive!
+This repository provides the source code and trained models to reproduce the datasets and results in our paper entitled "GenéLive!
 Generating Rhythm Actions in Love Live!".

 ## Implementations of the Proposed Method